martinlackner/abcvoting/paper/paper.md

 The output is a fixed-size subset of candidates, called a *committee*.
 Different ABC voting rules represent different approaches how such a committee should be formed.
-For example, there is a trade-off between selecting widely supported candidates and selecting candidates that represent as many voters as possible [@aij/guarantees].
+For example, there is a trade-off between selecting only widely supported candidates and choosing a committee that represent as many voters as possible [@aij/guarantees].
 Much of the recent research has focussed on developing ABC voting rules that reflect the preferences of voters in a *proportional* fashion.